 HI PJ!
 TELL US ABOUT YOURSELF!

-My name is Peter John Balls “PJ”, but know also as Ballsy in general or the fishing community.
+My name is Peter John Balls “PJ”, but people also know me as “Ballsy” in general or the fishing community.
 I was born in Grand Cayman, and spent the better part of life in Cayman besides some school in Canada.
 My parents migrated here from Jamaica in 1973.
-My Father was a Barclays Offshore manager who moved & lived throughout the Caribbean and then eventually made Cayman his home.
+My Father was a Barclays Offshore manager who moved and lived throughout the Caribbean and then eventually made Cayman his home.

-SO DID YOU GROW UP HERE?
-DETAILS!
+SO, GROWING UP IN CAYMAN, DETAILS!
 WHAT WAS IT LIKE?

 I grew before all the hustle and thriving of island that we have here today.
 And have welcomed the change.
 We use to have pretty bad roads as a kid.
 The hotels and condos were only allowed to build as high as the tree line back then.
 Those were the good ol’ days.
 I still love my little Caribbean Island and very proud to call these blessed Islands home!

 I am a crew member with Slackem Charters.
 We offer private charters!
 It’s primarily fishing but we do the full combo services like snorkeling and Stingray City excursions.

 THAT SOUNDS LIKE A GREAT DAY AT THE OFFICE!
 WHAT ARE YOUR TOP 3 SPOTS FOR FISHING?